 Recipe based on “classic green monster” from the “oh she glows” blog by Angela Liddon

 1 ripe banana (previously peeled and frozen)*

 1 cup packed spinach or kale (preferably frozen)**

 ½ teaspoon vanilla or almond extract

 Blend all ingredients on high speed in a blender.

-* I buy discounted ripe bananas at the grocery store, they are usually half price.
-Then I peel them and keep them in a ziploc bag in my freezer and use them for smoothies and banana breads
+* I buy discounted ripe bananas at the grocery store, they are usually half-price.
+Then I peel them and keep them in a ziploc bag in my freezer and use them for smoothies and banana bread

 ** Start with spinach if you are new to green smoothies, it has almost no flavor.
 Kale can be bitter.
-I keep a bag of spinach or kale in the freezer at all times for smoothies.
-If you have a salad mix that is starting to go bad, you can just put it in the freezer and then put it into your smoothies later!
+I always keep a bag of spinach or kale in the freezer for smoothies.
+If you have a salad mix starting to go bad, you can just put it in the freezer and then put it into your smoothies later!
 Greens last for months in the freezer.